Patent Attorney - Explained

 A patent attorney refers to a lawyer with professionalism in intellectual property law relating to securing and safeguarding the property rights of an inventor.
 Patent attorneys must have passed a federal exam known as the patent bar exam which licenses them to represent clients before the United States Patent and Trademark Office (USPTO).
 They must have passed the state bar exam as well which is mandatory for all attorneys to pass.
 Patents are granted to inventors of unique, effective, and unpopular inventions.
 Other countries might have various qualifications or certifications for patent attorneys or have patent processes which may need no more than someone with general legal qualifications.

-A Little More on What is a Patent Attorney
+What Does a Patent Attorney Do?

 Patent attorneys are professionals in preparing, as well as, filing patent applications and also representing clients in court for patent-related cases like licensing, re-examination, and infringement.
 Its also mandatory that they are experts in one or more technical fields important to comprehending a clients inventions, like computer science or biotechnology.
 Patent attorneys are also certified to give patentability opinions in court.
 Patent attorneys must be admitted to either a territory or state bar association, or that of the District of Columbia.
 U.S. patent attorneys.